lever/postings-api/README.md

 Two fields are required by our system in order to create a candidate: name and email address.
 Required fields are also required when submitting against the POST API.
 Lever account administrators can customize their job applications and choose to make other fields required, too.
 Please make sure you coordinate with your Lever administrator to learn which fields on the job application they've selected as required.

 When testing, be aware that Lever de-dupes candidates using the email address field.
-You won't see duplicate testing candidates appear within your Lever account ([global][lever-site-global] / [EU][lever-site-eu])
+You won't see duplicate testing candidates appear within your Lever account ([global][lever-site-global] / [EU][lever-site-eu]).

 If you don't have email addresses of the candidate available and you MUST create a candidate, you can submit any string that is unique and includes an "@" symbol.
 If you have a standard string, we will merge candidate records using that string.